- Boat Trips

 Hike the Hooker Valley Track

 Then we grabbed lunch at the Hermitage Hotel before heading over to hike Hooker Valley.
-This is still one of my all-time favorite experiences.
+This is still one of my all-time favorite hiking experiences (and maybe just overall experiences).
 Not just in New Zealand, but EVER.
 To me, this is an absolute must-do on any New Zealand itinerary.

 The Hooker Valley Track is straight out of Lord of the Rings…suspension bridges, wooden walkways, milky aquamarine rivers and lakes, craggy snow-capped mountains, view for days, and (maybe best of all) a glacier lake with floating icebergs.